Andy4495/ICM7218/README.md

 [![Check Markdown Links](https://github.com/Andy4495/ICM7218/actions/workflows/CheckMarkdownLinks.yml/badge.svg)](https://github.com/Andy4495/ICM7218/actions/workflows/CheckMarkdownLinks.yml)
 [![Arduino Lint](https://github.com/Andy4495/ICM7218/actions/workflows/arduino-lint.yml/badge.svg)](https://github.com/Andy4495/ICM7218/actions/workflows/arduino-lint.yml)

 This library is designed to interface with the Intersil/Renesas/Maxim ICM7218 and ICM7228 LED driver chips.
-This library should work with any of the variants (A, B, C, D) of the chips, although it has only been tested on the Intersil ICM7218B and ICM7228B chips.
+This library should work with any of the variants (A, B, C, D) of the chips, although it has only been tested on the B and D (common cathode) variants.

 ## Quick Start